-The largest e-cigarette maker in the U.S. — Juul Labs — has come under fire in recent years for allegedly targeting teens in its marketing campaigns and is now facing several class action lawsuits over allegations of deceptive marketing.
+The largest e-cigarette maker in the U.S. — JUUL Labs — has come under fire in recent years for allegedly targeting teens in its marketing campaigns and is now facing several class action lawsuits over allegations of deceptive marketing.
+Now, the company is facing a JUUL ecig lawsuit for health problems linked to its vape products.

 Since it launched in 2015, San Francisco-based Juul Labs has cornered nearly 70 percent of the e-cigarette market.
 The company grew sevenfold in 2018 and is now worth over $15 billion.
 The company claims its product is intended for adult smokers only, but kid-friendly flavors like mango, fruit, creme, and cucumber make it appealing for teens to get in on the viral vaping craze too.
 Juul pods also contain more nicotine than traditional cigarettes, making the potentially more addictive to teens and adults alike.